dbutz/SchoolSite-Pro-Docs/dataManagement/createData/createTracts.md

 3. __PH1___ – a "Short Integer" data type.
-With SchoolSite, you can break the scheduling of housing construction into as many as 10 phases.
+With SchoolSite Pro, you can break the scheduling of housing construction into as many as 10 phases.
 This field, along with the fields Ph2_, Ph3_, Ph4_, Ph5_, Ph6_, Ph7_, Ph8_, Ph9_, and Ph10_, stand for phase 1, phase 2, phase 3, etc..
 Each of these 10 fields are defined the same.
 It is not necessary to use all 10 phases when you are breaking up the phasing of a development, but they should always be entered starting with Ph1_.
 Some developments may be scheduled to finish in a relatively short period of time (such as a few months), while others may take years to complete.
 The numbers in these fields (such as 35, 50, 100, etc.) represent the number of units to be completed in that phase.
 Remember: The Ph1_ field corresponds to the first phasing schedule of the project regardless of when the project actually begins.
 It does not correspond to the first year of student population projections.
 If you have project phasing, regardless of what year construction begins, always enter the first phase in the Ph1_ field.

 4. **PH1_COMP** – a "Date" field.
 This field works in conjunction with the phasing number field described above.
 Enter the expected date of the corresponding phase completion.
 As there can be up to 10 phase numbers, there can be up to 10 phase completion dates (i.e. Ph2_comp, Ph3_comp etc.).

 ## Suggested Fields:
 Various other fields – There are a variety of fields you may want to include on the tract dataset.
 They can be defined anyway you choose.
-These are completely optional and are not required by SchoolSite.
+These are completely optional and are not required by SchoolSite Pro.

 * Name of developer